 Resources and financial management

 RFS support you with financial management and financial reporting of your award as well as the project audit, if required.
 Consultancy and studentships are supported by your School Finance Team.
-If your award includes new staff, the recruitment process involves approval via RFS and your School HR Business Partner.
+If your award includes new staff, the recruitment process involves approval via RFS and your School People Business Partner.
 You will need to follow the University’s procurement regulations - find out more on the RFS web page:

 Material Transfer Agreements (MTAs)

 If you need to access materials from elsewhere or need to send materials to project collaborators, you need an MTA.
 Find the forms you need and further information in our guide:

 Many funders now expect researchers to report on activities and outcomes annually, via ResearchFish.
 If you are a PI, you should familiarise yourself with your funder’s reporting periods and requirements.

 For support, contact email@example.com or ask your School Research Admin Lead.

 The Research Excellence Framework (REF) is a cyclical assessment exercise used to assess the quality of research across all UK Higher Education Institutes.
 All research outputs and impacts from research should be recorded in a timely manner, using the appropriate systems to ensure compliance with submission standards.